Appointment Reminder Service

 Flu is a highly infectious illness that spreads rapidly through the coughs and sneezes.
 Flu is caused by a virus and not bacteria, which means that antibiotics won’t treat it.

-Our next flu clinic will be held on:
+Our next flu clinics will be held on:

 Flu symptoms can hit suddenly and severely.
 They usually include: